What is Payroll and how are Payroll Calculations done?

 • Perquisites (These are not paid to employees but included in their salary structures and taxable)

-A salary structure helps in easy identification of CTC (Cost to Company ), running reports, creating offer letters and managing increments and helps in streamlining the payroll process.
+In essence, a salary structure helps in easy identification of CTC (Cost to Company ), running reports, creating offer letters and managing increments and helps in streamlining the payroll process.

 Remember that a salary structure is just a template that contains various heads.
 The values for each salary head will vary for each employee.